openflighthpc/concertim-ansible-playbook/ansible/README.md

 ## Gather GitHub and S3 credentials

-You will need GitHub credentials to clone this repository and for the playbook to download a tarfile from the `alces-flight/concertim-emma` GitHub repository.
+You will need GitHub credentials to clone this repository.

 You will also need S3 credentials to allow the playbook to download packages from S3.
 The credentials need to allow downloading from